guillaume-azarias/My-HealthData-Core/README.md

 - Differentiation of our solution from indirect competitors that already exist on the market (ie. Umana, Seqster, etc).
 - Lack of access to high-quality, structured patient data.
 We requested data from various sources, but in the end we were only able to access a minimal set from external partners plus data from ourselves.
 - Data size from some medical assays (ie. NGS, MRI, etc) can be a limitation for the performance of the application, as well as the backend repository for data storage.
+- The time limitation of the Health Hack meant we could not even begin to implement a proper software solution.
+However, we could present the ideas from the discussion with some mobile and website demo’s.
+- The nature of medical data varies massively from ailment to ailment to different medical centres and countries.
+Creating specific interfaces for all possible medical data is a near impossible task.
+So creating something simple that would integrate any piece of medical data and making it easily viewable would be a good way forward.

 ## Resources that we used